monokrome/openal-source/README.txt

 - Support for WAV and possibly MP3/Flac
 - Entities allowing mappers to modify the state of the system
 - Relinking standard Source entities to use OpenAL instead of Miles
+- Optional fourier analysis system for beat detection and more

 All samples currently are not transient.
 They will not be removed on map change or if any other game-based event occurs, aside from quitting the game